-When Sead Makalic saw his neighbors' stepdaughter being whipped as she was forced to pull their cart instead of a horse, he was so shocked he reported it to the police in his village in northeast Bosnia.
+When Sead Makalic saw his neighbors' stepdaughter being whipped as she was forced to pull their cart as though she were a horse, he was so shocked he reported it to the police in his village in northeast Bosnia.

-Makalic's call -- and the photograph he took of the teen as proof -- led to the liberation of a German teenage girl who Bosnian authorities say was enslaved for eight years by a couple who subjected her to inhumane treatment and torture.
+Makalic's call -- and the photograph he took of her as proof -- led to the liberation of a German teen who Bosnian authorities say was enslaved for eight years by a couple who subjected her to inhumane treatment and torture.

 "Acting on a tip, police freed the 19-year-old woman, Betina, who had been enslaved and abused for some eight years," Admir Arnautovic, the spokesman for the prosecutor's office in Tuzla, told ABC News.
 "The girl was not allowed to communicate with people, was not allowed to go to school, was starved, beaten and forced to hard labor."